montoulieu/next-tailwind-minimal/README.md

 # Next Tailwind Minimal Starter

-Next Tailwind Minimal Starter is a create-next-app starter for Next.js with Tailwind.
+**Next Tailwind Minimal Starter** is a Create Next App starter for Next.js with Tailwind.

 It replicates the styles of the Next.js dev splash page with Tailwind and includes blank Tailwind and PostCSS configs for your customization.

-PostCSS Nested is included for SCSS-like nesting in your css files.
+PostCSS Nested is also included for convenient SCSS-like nesting in your CSS files.

+---

 ## Getting Started

-Run the followin create-next-app command in your terminal to clone the starter in your current directory.
+Run the following command in your terminal to clone the starter in your current directory with Create Next App.

+Don't forget to customize your project name at the end of the command.

 ```bash
 npx create-next-app -e https://github.com/montoulieu/next-tailwind-minimal project-name
 ```